 Anxiety is a normal human emotion.
-It’s a natural response to the world around you and your feelings about the challenges you face living as a person after 50.
+It’s a natural response to the world around you and your feelings about the challenges you face living day-to-day.

 When anxiety becomes overwhelming or lasts for a long time, it can impact your overall health.

-If you’re over the age of 50 and experiencing anxiety more often than you’d like, here are 11 tips that can help.
+If you’re experiencing anxiety more often than you’d like, here are 11 tips to help.

-1. Learn Your Anxiety Triggers (Journaling Can Help)
+1. Learn Your Triggers: Anxiety Journal Prompts Can Help

 The first step in dealing with anxiety is to identify the triggers that are causing it.